Thick and creamy with aromatic roasted garlic and the earthiness of thyme, this garlic mushroom soup is hearty and warming and a fall classic.

 - 1 small onion chopped

-- 1 tbsp chopped fresh thyme leaves (keep some of these to garnish) or use 1 tsp dried thyme
+- 1 tbsp thyme 1tbsp fresh thyme or 1/2tbsp dried thyme

-- 100 ml dry sherry or dry vermouth (optional)
+- 100 ml dry sherry or vermouth (optional)

 - salt and pepper to taste

 - 2 tbsp Greek yogurt or double cream

 - Heat the oil and butter in a pan and add the unpeeled garlic cloves and the chopped onion and saute for 5 minutes

 - Add the sliced mushrooms and thyme and cook for a further 10 minutes

 - remove a few mushroom slices to decorate the soup and remove the garlic and pop it out of it's skin and mash the soft flesh before returning it to the pan